 Web Scraping IDE

-The IDE offers a great contrast to their specialized API marketplace, giving developers the freedom to build their own scrapers directly on the platform or tweak the code from existing templates to adapt the scraping logic to their needs.
+Bright Data's IDE offers a great contrast to their specialized API marketplace, giving developers the freedom to either build their own scrapers directly on the platform or tweak the code from existing templates to fit their needs.

-While I liked the idea behind the IDE, the UI isn’t very intuitive, and the whole process can feel a bit clunky at times.
+While the idea behind the IDE is appealing, the UI isn’t very intuitive, and the whole process can feel a bit clunky at times.

-I sorely missed having the option to work on the template locally and then deploy the code to Bright Data for the final configuration, which is a common feature in other web scraping platforms such as Apify.
+One notable gap is the lack of an option to work on the template locally and then deploy the code to Bright Data for the final configuration, a feature that's common on other platforms such as Apify.

-Having this option would make for a much better developer experience, but unfortunately, I couldn’t find a way to do that.
+Having this option would make for a much better developer experience, but unfortunately, there is no obvious way to do that.

-Regarding the UI, it's often not clear for a new user where to find all the information about their scraper and its runs.
-A better onboarding process and a less monochromatic color scheme might help users navigate the information about their scraper at a glance.
+Regarding the UI, it's often not clear for a new user where the information about their scraper and its runs is stored.
+A better onboarding process and a less monochromatic color scheme might help users find their way around at a glance.

 Dataset Marketplace

-Bright Data’s dataset marketplace is pretty straightforward.
-You choose the website from which you need data from the available list and buy the tailored dataset either through a recurring subscription or a one-time purchase.
+Bright Data’s Dataset Marketplace is pretty straightforward.
+You choose the target website from the available list and buy the tailored dataset either through a recurring subscription or a one-time purchase.

 Oxylabs